janmichaelcabrera/janmichaelcabrera.github.io/docs/about.md

 - Gödel, Escher, Bach by Douglas Hofstadter

 ## (Re-) Reading List

-## Misc
+- Information Theory, Inference and Learning Algorithms by David MacKay (re-read)
+- Probability Theory: The Logic of Science by E.T.
+Jaynes (re-read)
+- Bayesian Networks by Judea Pearl (re-read)
+- Artificial Intelligence: A Modern Approach by Stuart Russel

+## Concepts I'd Like to Learn / Review
+- Statistical Mechanics
+- General Relativity: The Theoretical Minimum
+- Quantum Mechanics
+- Fundamentals in Logic and Computer Science
+- Mathematics Fundamentals

-There are a lot more science fiction, fantasy, and those popular science books that I'll leave out for brevity.
+There are a lot more science fiction, fantasy, those popular science books, textbooks related to mechanical and chemical engineering, and tons of academic articles that I'll leave out for brevity.